 Dr. Butler teaches in the areas of political theory and American government.
 His current research interests include nineteenth-century American political thought and the role of religion and morality in contemporary liberal thought and practice.

-William Eamon, Dean of the Honors College; Regents Professor of History, Distinguished Achievement Professor
+William Eamon, Dean Emeritus of the Honors College; Regents and Distinguished Achievement Professor of History, Emeritus

-A specialist in the history of science and medicine and the Italian Renaissance, Dr. Eamon is the author of Science and the Secrets of Nature and more that fifty articles on the history of early modern science and Renaissance history.
-He teaches an honors course on the history of the relations between science and religion.
-He currently holds the S. P. and Margaret Manasse Chair in the College of Arts and Sciences.
+A specialist in the history of science and medicine in Renaissance Italy and Spain, Dr. Eamon is the author of Science and the Secrets of Nature: Books of Secrets in Medieval and Early Modern Culture (1994); The Professor of Secrets: Mystery, Medicine and Alchemy in Renaissance Italy (2010); and more than sixty articles on the history of early modern science and Renaissance history.
+He is also co-editor of the book, Beyond the Black Legend: Spain and the Scientific Revolution (2007).
+He teaches an honors course on the history of magic and witchcraft in medieval and Renaissance Europe.

 Julie Fitzsimmons, College Assistant Professor, Art

 Professor Fitzsimmons has a broad area of current research interests ranging from her original specialty of 19th-century art to issues pertinent to the 20th century to classical studies.